satyamjay-iitd/cop290_autograder/README.md

 - Here, `ok` signifies success, and `0` indicate that running this command should take 0 seconds.

 #### 2. Middle Section: Spreadsheet Data
 This section contains tabular data that appears similar to a spreadsheet.
+This section could also be empty if output has been disabled.
 ```
     ZZZ
 999 -5